The BEST Champurrado Recipe

 Making champurrado is incredibly easy and deliciously rewarding!

-I know many people don’t have access to fresh masa, so we’ll be using masa harina for my recipe.
+I know many people don’t have access to fresh masa, so we’ll be using masa harina for my champurrado recipe.

-Next the cinnamon sticks are removed and discarded.
+Once the chocolate melts, the cinnamon sticks are removed and discarded.
 Then we add the granulated piloncillo. (or if you want to use a cone for a sweeter taste, go ahead.)
 Add the vanilla extract if using and mix well.
 Simmer for 5 minutes to allow the piloncillo to melt.

 Now we allow the champurrado to simmer for low heat 20 minutes.
 Stirring frequently.